SpoonX/aurelia-orm/doc/api_entity.md

 ## .setValidator(validator)

 Set the validator.
-Per default the StandardValidator is used if validation is enabled, but you can set a custom validator if needed.
+Per default the StandardValidator is used if validation is enabled, but you can set a different Validator implementation if needed.

 ### Parameters